cskitty/cskitty.github.io/_posts/2021-03-02-algorithm_dp_LIS_nlogn.md

 We will use the end elements of all the lists to find a list whose end element is smaller than A[i].

 * If A[i] is smallest among all end candidates of active lists, we will start new active list of length 1.
-* If A[i] is largest among all end candidates of active lists, we extend the largest list by A[i].
+* If A[i] is largest among all end candidates of active lists, we clone the list and extend the largest list by A[i].
 * If A[i] is in between, we will find a list with largest end element that is smaller than A[i].
-Extend this list by A[i].
+Clone and extend the cloned list by A[i].
 If there's another list with the same size as this extended list, remove that list.
-So for each list length, we only keep the list with the smallest end elementments.
+So for each list length, we only keep the list with the smallest end elements.

 As we can use binary search to find the list based on  A[i], the complexitiy is N (A[i] loop) * log(N) (binary search).